 Virtual Appliance Sizing Guide

-The following information is meant to aid administrators when determining the number and locations of Cisco Secure Access Virtual Appliances (VAs) in their environment.
-The key factors are ensuring the hardware prerequisites are met, the network latencies between hops, as well as the overall number of Secure Access Sites and users for each VA.
+The following information is a guide to help you deploy the Cisco Secure Access Virtual Appliances (VAs) in your organization's environment.
+The key factors are ensuring that the hardware prerequisites are met, and understanding the network latencies between hops and the overall number of Secure Access Sites and users for each VA.

 Table of Contents